savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 As time went on, we expanded the available API to welcome as many user-requested feature as we could and to accomodate a growing set of abstractions such as tracks vs. sources etc.
 Nowadays, we have about `2000` functions in the standard library!

-This was also reinforced by our commitment to move as many functionalities as we could from the core OCaml code.

 Adding more functionality to the standard library means increasing the memory footprint and CPU usage, both during the typechecking phase and because of the memory required to keep all the standard library's function during the script's execution.